ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 This detector generates anomalies for new characters in parsed elements and extends the allowed alphabet when learning is active.

-* **target_path_list** parser paths of values to be analyzed; multiple paths mean that all values occurring in these paths are considered for character detection (required, list of strings).
+* **paths** parser paths of values to be analyzed; multiple paths mean that all values occurring in these paths are considered for character detection (required, list of strings).
 * **id_path_list** list of strings that specify group identifiers for which alphabets should be learned (list of strings, defaults to empty list).
 * **persistence_id** the name of the file where the learned models are stored (string, defaults to "Default").
 * **learn_mode** specifies whether value ranges should be extended when values outside of ranges are observed (boolean).